Skip To Main Content

 To celebrate this historical milestone, we announce Then, Now, Next Generation: Celebrating 50 Years of Women at Loughlin throughout 2024 and 2025.
 We will recognize the impact and many achievements at Loughlin and beyond.
 The young women of Loughlin exemplify and strengthen the Loughlin Mission and make us the dynamic institution we are today.

 Throughout the year a special committee will plan a series of events and activities, engaging students and alumni during our commemoration.
 We will invite women to speak to our students about their journey at Loughlin and after.
-The celebration will culminate in a gala event this June.

 Donate today